rgmelko/1D_NLC/README.md

 TODO:
 - 2D TFIM: should we have a different funcion for Lanczos and Heisenberg?
-- Change Lanczos conversion to depend on groundstate
+- Change Lanczos convergence to depend on groundstate

 ------------------------------------------------------------